SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 Step 1: The network decides what to forget and what to remember.
 Step 2: It selectively updates cell state values.
 Step 3: The network decides what part of the current state makes it to the output.
-Working of LSTM network

 ### 22. What Are Vanishing and Exploding Gradients?
 While training an RNN, your slope can become either too small or too large; this makes the training difficult.
 When the slope is too small, the problem is known as a “Vanishing Gradient.”
 When the slope tends to grow exponentially instead of decaying, it’s referred to as an “Exploding Gradient.”
 Gradient problems lead to long training times, poor performance, and low accuracy.

-Vanishing and Exploding Gradients

 ### 23. What Is the Difference Between Epoch, Batch, and Iteration in Deep Learning?
 Epoch - Represents one iteration over the entire dataset (everything put into the training model).

 Batch - Refers to when we cannot pass the entire dataset into the neural network at once, so we divide the dataset into several batches.

 Iteration - if we have 10,000 images as data and a batch size of 200. then an epoch should run 50 iterations (10,000 divided by 50).

 ### 24. Why is Tensorflow the Most Preferred Library in Deep Learning?